 - If manageable, and agreeable to the senior, visit a friend who lives in a remote area free from trick-or-treaters for the evening.

 - If the older adult lives alone, be certain a family member, friend, or professional caregiver, like those at Absolute Companion Care, is on hand to stay with the person.

 In the event that the senior becomes upset or agitated in spite of taking the precautions above, try these suggestions from the National Institute on Aging:

 - Help the senior move into a new room for a distraction from the cause of agitation.

 - Communicate in a soft, calm voice, and let the older adult know she or he is safe and that all is well.

 - Turn on soft music and bring out an activity that the individual particularly enjoys.

 With some advanced planning, those diagnosed with dementia can remain relaxed and content during the Halloween season.
 The specially trained care team at Absolute Companion Care is always on hand to provide strategies to help with the numerous intricacies of dementia, and to partner with families with professional in-home care – as much or as little as needed, and always supplied with compassion, patience, and skill.
-Contact us at 410-357-9640 to learn more about our top-rated dementia care in Towson, MD and in the surrounding communities.
+Contact us at 410-357-9640 to learn more about the best dementia care in Towson, MD and the surrounding communities.